Last Updated on September 21, 2025 by Emily Hopkins

 This is the most common process for expats in Portugal to attain Portuguese citizenship and also begin their process of eventually becoming a citizen of the EU.

-Citizenship via naturalization might take longer than other methods, but it remains to be the only route where you have full control over the process.
+Gaining citizenship through naturalization may take longer than other routes, but it’s the only path where you have complete control over the process.

 Other than living in Portugal for a minimum of 5 years, you must have fulfilled other legal requirements and present documentation as proof of them.